stefanluth/ts3python/README.md

 ### 2. Create configuration.py (optional)

-Use the `configuration.example.py` as a template.
+Use the `configuration.example.py` as templates.
+Place each `configuration.py` in the same directory as the `configuration.example.py`.

 ### Example